 Christ at Work Stories

-Thousands of people receive our Workday Reflection, “Christ at Work”.
+Thousands of people receive our Spark workday reflection, “Christ at Work”.
 The most popular are individual stories illustrating a life of faith, integrity, and excellence being lived out in the workplace.
 Written well, the Holy Spirit uses these to enlighten each of our situations and circumstances.

 We request writers follow a particular approach for effectiveness and consistency.
 We want these reflections to foster a community and shared life of being Christ in the workplace.

 Each story begins with a scripture quote, tells a personal experience and an understanding gained.
 They focus on a clear point and have a beginning, middle, and end.
 All sign off with a challenge for us to apply in our own situations.

 The beginning explains the situation, the middle describes what occurred, and the end summarizes the insight or take away.
 (See example below).